at-point/mtl/README.md

 3. Run `./bin/pull-all`: this copies all resources to vendor/assets
 4. Follow _NEXT STEPS_ closely as defined in output of `pull-all`

+### Documentation

+To generate the a browsable html documentation site, use following commands:

+- `./bin/yardoc`
+- `open doc/index.html`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/at-point/mtl.